Skip to main content

 • SMO 3: International Standards on Auditing

-The CCEAU has demonstrated an ongoing process to maintain its fulfillment of the SMO 3 obligations and is committed to continuous improvement.
+CCEAU monitors new and revised standards issued by the IAASB and disseminates updates through technical guidance, courses, and professional events.
+It has demonstrated an ongoing process to maintain its fulfillment of SMO 3 obligations and support continuous implementation by members.

 Current Status: Sustain